 The study, led by Claire Steves, MD, at King's College London, analyzed data from almost 5,000 subjects who tested positive for the virus and found that women ages 50 to 60 may be at most significant risk of developing "long COVID."
 It should be noted, though, that the study hasn't yet been peer-reviewed, so the results should be taken with a grain of salt.

 "Generally, older age and having multiple symptoms in the first week are associated with an increased risk of remaining health issues," Dr. Nissola says.
-"However, other research, including an April 2020 study published in the journal Frontiers in Public Health, showed that women are twice as likely to have COVID symptoms that last for over 30 days compared to men."
+He adds, though, that some research has found people assigned female at birth to be more likely than those assigned male at birth to have lingering COVID symptoms.

 Long-Haulers May Have Shortness of Breath, but It's Not Necessarily Lung Damage